DavesCodeMusings/raspberry-cobbler/docs/wifi-side-quest.md

 ~ # depmod -a
 ```

-This only needs to be done once, when new modules are installed.
+This command only needs to be run once, when new modules are installed.

 ### Loading with modprobe
 After configuring dependencies, a single command will now load everything needed to support the wireless adapter (kernel modules and firmware.)